 For most sofas, if doing four pillows, I do two @20″ and two @22.”

-The size that came with the sofa was 18″.
+The size for the sofa was 18″.
 This is what an 18″ pillow looks like.

 They weren’t made for these chairs.
-I’ve had these pillows for 20 years and still love them!
-They are a little small, but acceptable, I think.
-I would’ve done a 20″ pillow if I had made the pillows for these chairs.
+I’ve had these pillows for 24 years and still love them!
+They are a little small but acceptable, I think.

 This client received her CR Laine furniture and was happy.
-But after weeks, the pillows were bugging her and they were bugging me too a little, quite frankly.
+But after weeks, the pillows were bugging her, and they were bugging me too, quite frankly.
 I measured them.
 And, they were from 2″ to as much as 4″ larger than specified!

 Below, you can see the pillows the way they arrived.

 Beautiful, but mostly a little too big.
-It’s primarily the black pillows and the ones in the window seat were the really huge ones.
+It’s primarily the black pillows on the sofa, and the ones in the window seat were the really huge ones.
 The floral pillow is fine.

 How do they know how big to cut it then?

-That makes no sense because the fill size could be lots of different things depending on how full it is.
-I’m not trying to be a miss-know-it-all, but in my 24 year working history have never heard of such a thing.
-We did take care of it and the pillows are perfect now!
+That makes no sense because the fill size could be many different things depending on how full it is.
+I’m not trying to be a miss-know-it-all, but in my 24-year working history have never heard of such a thing.
+We did take care of it, and the pillows are perfect now!

-For chairs, you will need to measure the inside but it gets a bit tricky because the pillow “shrinks” after it’s filled.
-I find if the interior is let’s say 20″ wide, I would not go wider than 22″ if a lumbar pillow or 20″ for a square pillow.
+For chairs, you will need to measure the inside, but it gets a bit tricky because the pillow “shrinks” after it’s filled.
+I find if the interior is, let’s say, 20″ wide, I would not go wider than 22″ if a lumbar pillow or 19″-20″ for a square pillow.

 Make sure they put in zippers!!!
-Don’t assume they will, because as soon as you do that, your pillows will come without them.
+Please don’t assume they will because your pillows will come without them as soon as you do that.
 Of course, you’ll want to be able to remove the pillow cover for cleaning purposes.

 - Pillow corners.
 I like mine pretty sharp.
 I am not fond of pleated corners.
 Sharp corners = upscale, expensive.
 Pleated corners are not my preference.
 But, it’s important to specify if it’s important to you.